The Abolition of Work: Synopsis

 In the essay, Black advocates against work, and for play.
 He opens the essay with the sentence "No one should ever work".
-Black defines work as "compulsory production" enforced by "economic or political means", which he critizes both in capitalist and communist economic systems.
+Black defines work as "compulsory production" enforced by "economic or political means", which he criticizes both in capitalist and communist economic systems.
 Black does not argue for idleness, but for "a new way of life based on play".
 According to him, work is the source of the misery in the world.
 He considers the modern American worker of his time as a "part-time slave", in a hierarchy comparable to a monastery or prison.

 Black claims that work can largely be abolished, since most of it is useless except for those in power.
 According to him, the useful work that then remains after the abolition could be transformed into playing games, "indistinguishable from other pleasurable pastimes, except that they happen to yield useful end-products".

 The essay is humoristic in tone and could be considered satirical, although Black writes that he is "both joking and serious".
 Reverend Ivan Stang writes in the foreword of the collection that Black wrote some of the "wittiest hate humor I'd ever seen".
 Black, for example, compares the modern American worker to the Cambodian genocide, writing: "People think the Cambodians were crazy for exterminating themselves, but are we any different?"